 - Drain the parsnips in a colander and return them to the saucepan.

 - Place pan on stove on low heat.
-Add milk and Land O Lakes® Butter with Canola Oil.
+Add milk and buttery spread.

 - Using an immersion blender, blend parsnips until creamy.
 (If you don’t have an immersion blender, you can put your potatoes in a food processor or blender.
 Then place the mashed parsnips back in the saucepan and warm them up on medium low on the stove top.
 Or avoid the mess and hand mash them right in the pot!)